dieremy/Philosophers/README.md

 # - Threads -

-A program under execution is known as process an a thread is a basic unit of execution.
+A program under execution is known as process and a thread is a basic unit of execution.
 So each program has a number of processes associated with it and each process has a number of threads executing in it.
 A thread is a basic unit of CPU utilization.